-Born in 1912 (as he often said himself the same year that the Titanic sank) John Iliffe went to sea in 1928 and within a decade had obtained his foreign going master’s ticket.
+Born in 1912 (as he often said himself the same year that the Titanic sank) John Iliffe went to sea in 1928 and within a decade had gained his foreign going master’s ticket.

 He joined the Royal Naval Reserve in the late 1930s.
 In the Second World War he flew with the Royal Navy but had the misfortune to be shot down over Norway on a mission from RNAS Halston as observer in a Skua on 13th September 1940.
 Both he and his pilot T E Gray became prisoners of war not finally being released until May 1945.

-When Capt Rawle retired from Cosens at the end of the 1959 season, Capt Haines moved from Monarch to Embassy and Capt Defrates from Consul to Monarch leaving a vacancy on Consul to which Capt Iliffe was appointed.
-Despite being the most junior mate in the fleet in terms of seniority, he was the only one with a master’s ticket.
+When Capt Rawle retired from Cosens at the end of the 1959 season, Capt Haines moved from Monarch to Embassy and Capt Defrates from Consul to Monarch leaving a vacancy on Consul .
+Cosens’s boss Don Brookes asked Captain Defrates if he thought that John Iliffe should be promoted to be Consul’s master.
+The response was positive so Capt Iliffe gained his first paddle steamer command.
+Despite being the most junior mate in the fleet in terms of seniority at the time, he was the only one with a master’s ticket.

 With the sale of Monarch at the end of the 1960 season Capt Iliffe was made redundant for the first time by Cosens and spent the 1961 summer season as master of a gentleman’s yacht in the Med.